Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria

-\prettyref{fig:bif-2} shows the bifurcation diagram of spatial equilibria along the $\phi$ axis in terms of $x_1$. \prettyref{fig:bif-2_ls} considers local stability of equilibria under \prettyref{eq:D}.
+\cref{fig:bif-2} shows the bifurcation diagram of spatial equilibria along the $\phi$ axis in terms of $x_1$.
+We set $\alpha = 1.2$, noting that the available empirical estimate is $\alpha = 1.18$ \citep{Ellam-etal-PRSA2018}. \cref{fig:bif-2_ls} considers local stability of equilibria under \cref{eq:D}.
 The black solid curves show locally stable equilibria, whereas the gray dashed curves represent locally unstable equilibria.
-As the two zones are symmetric, the uniform distribution of retailers $\BrVtx = \left(\frac{1}{2},\frac{1}{2}\right)$ across zones is always a spatial equilibrium.
-It is stable for small $\phi$ and becomes locally unstable at $\phi^* = \frac{1 - \sqrt{\Bralpha}}{1 + \sqrt{\Bralpha}}$ with $\Bralpha \Is \frac{\alpha - 1}{\alpha}$ \citep[][Proposition 1]{Osawa-et-al-JRS2017}.
-If retailers are initially distributed uniformly, then it is stable when $\phi$ is small, and a steady increase in $\phi$ induces the spontaneous formation of retail agglomeration at $\phi^*$.
-The only equilibria that can be stable are $\BrVtx$ and the full concentration $\Vtx^{*1} \Is (1,0)$ and $\Vtx^{*2} \Is (0,1)$ (or simply, \textit{agglomeration} of retailers in either zone).
-Agglomeration is locally stable for all $\phi$, in accordance with \prettyref{prop:monnopolar}.
-All three equilibria are stable when $\phi\in(0,\phi^*)$; there are no criteria to further select one (or two).
-However, when $\phi\in(0,0.2)$, \prettyref{fig:bif-2_ls} suggests that the region of attraction for agglomeration is infinitesimally small.
-This indicates that a very small perturbation is sufficient to nudge the equilibrium toward dispersion when $\phi$ is small.
-In this respect, agglomeration is ``less relevant'' when $\phi$ is small.

-\prettyref{fig:bif-2_contour} shows contours of $f$ on $(\phi,x_1)$ space, together with the curves of spatial equilibria in \prettyref{fig:bif-2_ls}.
-The paths of spatial equilibria trace the extrema of $f$.
-Locally stable equilibria are local maximizers, whereas locally unstable ones are either minimizers or saddle points.
-Thus, we let $\ClE(\phi) = \left\{\BrVtx, \Vtx^{*1}, \Vtx^{*2}\right\}$ for all $\phi$ in \prettyref{enum:step2}.
+Symmetric dispersion is stable for small $\phi$ and becomes locally unstable at $\phi^* = \tfrac{1 - \sqrt{\Bralpha}}{1 + \sqrt{\Bralpha}}$ with $\Bralpha = \tfrac{\alpha - 1}{\alpha}$ \citep[][Proposition~1]{Osawa-et-al-JRS2017}.
+Full concentration is locally stable for all $\phi$, in accordance with \cref{prop:monnopolar}.